Project 2: Virtualization & Linux VM Setup

 Deploying Ubuntu 24.04 LTS in VirtualBox for Learning, Testing, and System Isolation

 Chose Ubuntu 24.04 LTS for its balance of stability, ease of use, and long-term support.
-This project was completed prior to hardware upgrades, so VM resource allocations were tailored to existing hardware limitations.
+At the time, VM resource allocations were tailored to existing hardware limitations prior to physical hardware upgrades.

 • Device: Acer Nitro 5 AN515-54-54W2